 Hello World Program Origins

 Many software developers have seen examples of the "Hello World" program in textbooks and may have even written one.
-The purpose of the program is to provide the fewest statements and produce some output, notably the message "Hello World."
+The program's purpose is to provide the fewest statements and produce some output, notably the message "Hello World."

-Most programming textbooks have examples of the "Hello World" program, few people know its origins.
-The first instance of a documented "Hello World" program appeared in A Tutorial Introduction to the Language B that was written by Brian Kernighan, in 1973.
+Most programming textbooks have examples of the "Hello World" program, but few people know its origins.
+The first instance of a documented "Hello World" program appeared in A Tutorial Introduction to the Language B, written by Brian Kernighan, in 1973.

-B was a language developed at Bell Laboratories that was a precursor to the popular programming language, C. While this programming language has long been forgotten, its impact is still felt in textbooks and by software developers.
+B was a language developed at Bell Laboratories that was a precursor to the popular programming language C. While this programming language has long been forgotten, software developers still feel the textbook's impact.